-One of the good things about Florida being a no-fault insurance state operates in the favor of passengers.
-One way or another, if a passenger suffers an “emergency medical condition” as a result of an accident, his or her first $10,000 of medical expenses and lost time from work are covered by either their driver’s personal injury protection (PIP) insurance or their own PIP insurance.
+One of the good things about Tampa being in a no-fault insurance state operates in the favor of passengers.
+One way or another, if a passenger suffers an “emergency medical condition” as a result of an auto accident, his or her first $10,000 of medical expenses and lost time from work are covered by either their driver’s personal injury protection (PIP) insurance or their own PIP insurance.

 The general rule is that this coverage is payable no matter who was at fault for an accident.
 If that passenger fails to treat for injuries within 14 days of the date of their accident, or he or she hasn’t established that “emergency medical condition,” PIP coverage is reduced to a woefully inadequate $2,500.

 Under law, if a passenger wants to file an actual personal injury lawsuit against his or her driver or any other person or entity, that passenger must show a serious personal injury or losses that exceed the $10,000 limit.
 That’s what’s known as the serious injury threshold.
 That statute categorizes four types of injuries that overcome the threshold that allows an auto accident victim to seek compensation that is over and above anything paid pursuant to no-fault coverage.
 Those requirements follow:

 - A significant and permanent loss of an important bodily function.

 - An injury that is permanent within a reasonable degree of medical probability.

 Any one of these threshold issues makes the claim or lawsuit process significantly more complicated.
 You’ll be in need of an experienced and respected Tampa PIP and personal injury lawyer who can guide you through the process.
 It’s nothing that you should start on alone.
 Whoever is covering the PIP and the general liability will likely take advantage of you.